Yard and Garden

 When Jim and I were newlyweds, we lived in a townhouse on Neary’s Lagoon in Santa Cruz (a bird sanctuary) and I have sold several homes along creeks or ponds, so will make some comments based on my experience.

-Creeks: scenic or not?
+Creek behind the house: scenic or not?

 In general, I would say that being next to or near a creek most often will improve the value of the home because creeks are scenic and also provide a space buffer between rear neighbors.
 They frequently have beautiful old trees framing their banks and are slightly curved, too, so these are usually quite pretty.
 I won’t say that living next to a waterway which looks like a Los Angeles flood control channel would be beautiful or enhance a home’s value much, though the space between neighbors would still be appreciated.
 Each case must be judged on its own merits.